The Irish are indeed a very interesting lot of people, and even more pleasing than the culture itself are Irish dog names.

 Short for Patrick and also for Saint Patrick, a patron of Ireland in honor of whom St. Patricks day is celebrated every year and is a very joyous occasion not only in Ireland but across the globe.

-Saint Patrick is celebrated till date for his contributions towards ministering Christianity in the country in the fifth century.
+Saint Patrick is celebrated to date for his contributions towards ministering Christianity in the country in the fifth century.

 He was famously described as the “Apostle of Ireland”.